Eggshell

-Diversity

 Worm eggs

 Nematode eggs present a two layered structure: an external vitellin layer made of chitin that confers mechanical resistance and an internal lipid-rich layer that makes the egg chamber impermeable.

 Insect eggs

 Insects and other arthropods lay a large variety of styles and shapes of eggs.
 Some of them have gelatinous or skin-like coverings, others have hard eggshells.
 Softer shells are mostly protein.
 It may be fibrous or quite liquid.
-Some arthropod eggs do not actually have shells, rather, their outer covering is actually the outermost embryonic membrane, the choroid, which serves to protect inner layers.
-The choroid itself can be a complex structure, and it may have different layers within it.
-It may have an outermost layer called an exochorion.
+Some arthropod eggs do not actually have shells, rather, their outer covering is actually the outermost embryonic membrane, the choroid, which protects inner layers.
+This can be a complex structure, and it may have different layers, including an outermost layer called an exochorion.
 Eggs which must survive in dry conditions usually have hard eggshells, made mostly of dehydrated or mineralized proteins with pore systems to allow respiration.
 Arthropod eggs can have extensive ornamentation on their outer surfaces.